ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 respective "Datagram-Flow-Id" header fields.

-Note that integer structured fields can only encode values up to 10^15-1, therefore the maximum possible value of the "Datagram-Flow-Id" header field is lower then the theoretical maximum value of a flow identifier which is 2^62-1 due to the QUIC variable length integer encoding.
+Note that integer structured fields can only encode values up to 10^15-1, therefore the maximum possible value of an element of the "Datagram-Flow-Id" header field is lower then the theoretical maximum value of a flow identifier which is 2^62-1 due to the QUIC variable length integer encoding.
 If the flow identifier allocation service of an endpoint runs out of values lower than 10^15-1, the endpoint MUST fail the flow identifier allocation.
-An HTTP message that carries a "Datagram-Flow-Id" header field with a flow identifier value above 10^15-1 is malformed.
+An HTTP message that carries a "Datagram-Flow-Id" header field with a flow identifier value above 10^15-1 is malformed (see Section 8.1.2.6 of {{!H2=RFC7540}}).

 # HTTP Intermediaries {#intermediaries}